jomartin-999/spring-boot-for-vmware-gemfire/docs/guides/getting-started.md

 <p class="important"><strong>Important:</strong>
-You must have redundancy (and optionally, persistence) configured in your cluster to prevent (complete) data loss, which forms the basis for high-availability (HA) in VMware GemFire and VMware GemFire for TAS.
+You must have redundancy (and optionally, persistence) configured in your cluster to prevent (complete) data loss, which forms the basis for high-availability (HA) in [vmware-gemfire-name] and [vmware-gemfire-name] for TAS.
 </p>